jdc5549/coupled-networks/README.md

 *	```k```
 	*	Average degree as a float.
 Used to determine ep, probability of edge creation, a parameter to generate Erdos-Renyi random graphs. ep = k / n-1.
 This is cast to an integer for and must be even RR graphs.
 Ignored if using networks from file.
 *	```n```
-	*	Number of nodes.
-2383 for Polish grid.
+	*	Number of nodes. n = 2383 for the Polish grid that was used as a baseline transmission grid.
 *	```runs```
 	*	Number of times to run the model if not running in batch mode.
 For batch mode set this to 1.
 *	```p_values, p_min, p_max```
 	*	Number of distinct percent-removals, ```p_values```, to do across ```[p_min p_max]``` in each run.
+*	```real```
+	*	Set to true if using a CFS model for the power grid.
+If false then the power grid is only modeled topologically, not physically.
 *	```start_with_comms```
 	*	Starts the attack on the communication network, network A, instead of the grid, network B.
 *	```gc_threshold```
 	*	The fraction of the number of components in the giant component of the communications network, network A, under which failure is declared.
-For replication of Bulydrev this should be 0 which gets changed to a threshold of 1 node.
+For replication of the work by Bulydrev et al. this should be 0.
 *	```grid_gc_threshold```
 	*	The fraction of the number of components in the giant component in the grid, network B, under which blackout is declared.
 *	```output_gc_size```
-	*	Instead of checking for failure against a threshold the size of the giant component can be output if this parameter is true.
+	*	When running without the CFS (i.e. ```real``` is false) the size of the giant component will be output if this is true.
+Otherwise the output files will only tell you whether the GC size was larger than the threshold.
+The size of the giant component is always written out when running with the CFS.
 *	```outages_from_file, min_outage_point, max_outage_point, num_outages_in_file```
-	*	If true, reads the outages from coupled-networks/data/node-removals/ instead generating them as the model runs. min_outage_point, max_outage_point, num_outages_in_file determine which outage file to read from.
+	*	If ```outages_from_file``` is true, reads the outages from coupled-networks/data/node-removals/ instead generating them as the model runs.
+The ```min_outage_point```, ```max_outage_point```, ```num_outages_in_file``` determine which outage file to read from.
 *	```inverse_step_size```
 	*	1/(p2-p1) where p is the percent of nodes/branches removed.
 If the step size is 0.005 inverse_step_size is 200.
 Used to find the proper node/branch outage file.
 *	```num_outages_in_coupling_file, min_coupling_point, max_coupling_point, coupling_from_file, inverse_step_size_for_coupling```